Knowing What To Look For Will Help You Treat A Cut

-Cuts can take many different shapes, forms, and sizes, and you can get them from a major crash or a slip of you fork eating dinner at camp.
-There are the small surface cuts that barely break the skin, and the deep lacerations that can potentially be fatal.
-There are the short paper cuts, and the long serrated cuts.
-But either way you slice it (bad pun), all cuts, no matter the type, You need to know how to treat a cut using proper first aid treatment to help stop bleeding, prevent infection, and avoid other complications.
+How to treat a cut depends on what type of injury you sustain.
+Cuts can take many different shapes, forms, and sizes, and you can get them from a major crash, or a slip of you fork eating dinner at camp.
+There are the small surface cuts that barely break the skin and the deep lacerations that can potentially be fatal.
+There are the short paper cuts and the long serrated cuts.
+But either way, you slice it (bad pun), all cuts, no matter the type, you need to know how to perform basic first aid for cuts to help stop bleeding, prevent infection, and avoid other complications.

-Cuts are defined as areas of damage to the skin and/or underlying muscle tissue.
-A majority of cuts will bleed – a very small amount on some occasions and a very large and significant amount on others.
-The dangers of any cut lie in three different categories: location on the body, depth of the cut, and size of the cut.
+A Cut is defined as areas of damage to the skin and underlying muscle tissue.
+A majority of cuts will bleed – a minimal amount on some occasions and a considerable and significant amount on others.
+The dangers of any cut lie in three different categories: location on the body, the depth of the cut, and the size of the wound.

-For that reason, it’s always safer to closely examine and diagnose the severity of any cut, no matter the depth or size or location, before wrapping it up and going about your business.
+For that reason, it’s always safer to carefully examine and diagnose the severity of any cut, no matter the depth or size or location, before wrapping it up and going about your business.

-- Some cuts will barely bleed, while others will literally gush large amounts of blood.
-The amount of blood and the way it bleeds will both play major roles in properly treating each cut with basic first aid.
+- Some cuts will barely bleed, while others will gush large amounts of blood.
+The amount of blood and the way it bleeds will both play significant roles in properly treating each cut with basic first aid.

 Below are the steps you should take (in order) with each cut you encounter regardless of its size, depth, or location.
 These steps will help prevent further bleeding, diagnose the cut’s severity, and protect the wound from infection.

 - Stop the bleeding.
 This is always your first objective.
 For minor cuts, this should require slight pressure with a clean cloth on the cut for approximately five minutes.
-For more major cuts, it will require firm pressure with a clean cloth for approximately 20-30 minutes.
+For more significant cuts, it will need firm pressure with a clean towel for about 20-30 minutes.

 - Don’t check the wound while stopping the bleeding.
-Lifting the cloth off of the wound while it’s still bleeding will prevent the wound from clotting properly.
+Lifting the cloth off of the wound while it’s still bleeding will prevent the wound from clotting adequately.

 Keep The Affected Are CLEAN